kravchik84/py_samples/README.md

-# This is Python examples which are frquently used
+# These are Python examples which are frquently used

 ## Compare every column value of two dataframes.